ThomasPe/Azure.Data.Tables-Extensions/README.md

 // Create a table if it does not exists without throwing a hidden Exception that Application Insights will track await tableServiceClient.CreateTableIfNotExistsSafeAsync(tableName);

+// Count all rows in the table int count = await _tableClient.CountEntitiesAsync();
+// Count all rows by PartitionKey int count2 = await _tableClient.CountEntitiesAsync(partitionKey: "MyPartitionKey");
 ```

 ## CSV Export / Import